JonathanKarr33/ai_humanization_and_detection_evaluation/README.md

 - `PANGRAM_API`: Your PANGRAM API key for AI detection
 - `GPT_ZERO_API_KEY`: Your GPTZero API key for AI detection
+- `OPENROUTER_API_KEY`: Your OpenRouter key for LLM-assisted AI detection (used with `openai/gpt-5-nano`)
 - `EMAIL`: Your email address (used for OpenAlex API requests)

+`.env` formatting tips:
+- Do not wrap values in quotes.
+- Do not add spaces around `=`.
+- Keep one key/value per line.

 ## Step 1: Paper Scrape